Schema Validation & Error Categorization

 """Stateless validator for patent docketing payloads."""

-# Map JSON Schema paths to error tiers
+# Map schema paths to error tiers by docketing/statutory impact.

 "filing_date": ErrorTier.CRITICAL,